 The DMCSP is designed to support long-term community investments that strengthen national security innovation and expand the capabilities of the defense manufacturing industrial ecosystem.

 The Defense Manufacturing Community Support Program (DMCSP) is authorized under Section 846 of Public Law 115-232.
 The program was developed in collaboration with the Office of the Deputy Assistant Secretary of Defense for Industrial Policy and the Office of the Under Secretary of Defense for Research and Engineering.

-Please note, the application process as follows:
+During open competition periods, the general application process is as follows:

 For updates about DMCSP, sign up here.

 On September 17, 2020, the Department of Defense announced the award of six (6) grants totaling $25,000,000.
 These awards followed a competitive selection process culminating in the Under Secretary of Defense for Acquisition and Sustainment’s designation of six Defense Manufacturing Communities on August 16, 2020, and for the Office of Local Defense Community Cooperation to invite grant applications to strengthen the national security innovation base.
 The awards derive from Fiscal Year 2020 appropriated funding and leverage an additional $12.6 million in non-Federal funding for a total investment of $37.6 million to enhance critical skills, research and development, and small business support in order to strengthen the national security innovation and manufacturing base.

 1. The Artificial Intelligence in Metals and Manufacturing Consortium